Coronavirus & UA Education Abroad: FAQS

 - Get tested with a viral test 3-5 days after travel.

-- If you are NOT vaccinated with an FDA-approved vaccine:
+- If you are NOT fully vaccinated:

 - Get tested with a viral test 3-5 days after travel AND stay home and self-quarantine for 7 days after travel.